 Secondary School Dental Clinics

-Dr. John Spomer has provided dental care to the Colegio or high school of San Juancito for 10 years.
-As these kids have received care during their grade school years, he has found that these older children seldom require complex dental treatment.
-They may have some problems with crowded teeth and occasionally fractured teeth due to trauma, but carious lesions of large size are a rarity.
-If they can have healthy teeth and gums up to the age of 18, the odds are high that they can maintain healthy teeth for most if not all their adult life.
+Dr. John Spomer has provided dental care to the Colegio (high school) of San Juancito for 10 years.
+Most of these students have received dental care and education during their grade school years, and Dr. Spomer has found that these older children seldom require complex dental treatment.
+They may have some problems with crowded teeth or less frequently, fractured teeth due to trauma, but large cavities are a rarity.
+If youngsters can have healthy teeth and gums up to the age of 18, the odds are high that they can maintain healthy teeth for most if not all their adult life.
 In addition, if they see the value of a healthy smile, they are likely to pass this appreciation of good oral hygiene to their kids.
 Cadena de Amor is now evaluating the possibility of expanding this secondary school program to other villages.
-Again, school support and community assistance will be important in order to achieve success.
+Again, school support and community assistance will be important for its success.

 Basic Home Building Projects

-Once or twice a year in conjunction with our contacts in these villages, we have undertaking building and furnishing a small house.
-Single women with several children are often the ones that need our help.
-The houses are usually of adobe with concrete stucco, concrete floors, and metal roofs.
+Once or twice a year in conjunction with our contacts in these villages, we have undertaken building and furnishing a small house.
+Women with several children are often the ones that need our help.
+The houses are usually of adobe with stucco walls, concrete floors and metal roofs.
 We hire local builders to erect these simple structures.
 Our volunteers usually build several pieces of furniture for the home during the week of a dental clinic.
-Our total cost is often under $4,000, but the women who move into them are thrilled to have a good roof, walls, and floors.
-They see them as their little castles.
+Our total cost is often under $5,000, but the families who move into them are thrilled to have a good roof, sturdy walls, and durable floors.

-: The local grade school had a simple computer lab with about 10 PCs, but not instructors.
-Working with both Cadena de Amor and Fundacion San Juancito, a simple program was completed to teach computer use and keyboard skills.
-We arrange for high school students to come to the grade school during their time off and instruct the grade school kids on the proper use of computers and keyboards.
-We hire a supervisor to monitor the program and gift small sums to the high school on behalf of their students.
-This is a win/win for all, and the high school students seem to enjoy their time as teachers.
-Heart for Hope continues to provide a limited amount of funds to Fundación San Juancito.
-Over the past ten years, a ceramics shop has been created, the artisan building has had much-needed repair and improvement.
-Also, funds have been donated to purchase or build more advanced equipment for baking pottery, melting glass, and other artisan activities.
+Several years ago, we noted that the local grade school had a simple computer lab with about 10 PCs, but no instructors.
+Working with both Cadena de Amor and Fundacion San Juancito, a simple program was developed to teach computer use and keyboard skills.
+To complement this online education, we arranged for high school students to come to the grade school during their time off and instruct the grade school kids on the proper use of computers and keyboards.
+We also hire a supervisor to monitor the program and gift small sums to the high school on behalf of their students.
+This project benefits all of the students involved; the high school students especially seem to enjoy their time as teachers!

 Sewer Treatment Plant

-Heart for Hope plays a significant role in the process of providing a sewer treatment facility for San Juancito.
-Before the raw sewage was dump directly into the local mountain stream.
-Truthfully, few facilities like this exist in much of Honduras.
-Heart for Hope continues to monitor the maintenance of the plant.
+Heart for Hope played a significant role in building a sewer treatment facility for San Juancito.
+Before the plant was built, raw sewage was dumped directly into the local mountain stream.
+Few facilities like this exist in Honduras, and Heart for Hope continues to monitor the maintenance of the plant.
 The testing reports for the water exiting the plant have been quite good for a number of years.
 If the opportunity becomes available, it would be nice to expand the capacity of the facility to serve more of the surrounding community.